-Drinking plenty of water throughout the day will keep your nasal passages moisturized through the night, too.
+Drinking plenty of water throughout the day will help keep your nasal passages moisturized through the night, too.
 Check out these 23 simple ways to remind yourself to drink more water!

 Gaining weight, particularly in the neck area, can actually trigger snoring.
-Losing just 10 percent of your body weight can help by easing constriction of the upper airway.
-Check out these 7 rules for lasting weight loss, and work on a healthy lifestyle.
+Losing just 10 percent of your body weight can help ease the constriction of the upper airway and help reduce snoring.